 - Freecycle.org -They have a section on their website for selling and buying pallets.

 There are even companies that tend to give away their shipping pallets.
-Call your local Walmart, Tractor Supply, The Home Depot, and Lowe’s are among the top places that get rid of pallets.
+Call your local Walmart, Tractor Supply, The Home Depot, or Lowe’s, as they likely have a location near you and are looking to get rid of their pallets.

 Most of these businesses lack enough space in their warehouse to store unused pallets, and it is not rare to see idle and unused pallets lying around on their premises.
 Therefore, they will be more than happy to have someone get rid of them for free.
 Just talk to the owner or the manager to pitch your idea of removing them for free.

 You can even make further arrangements with the business owner for wood pallet removal weekly or monthly.
 Some businesses, especially those with bulk quantities occupying space in their warehouse, may even be glad to pay you to recycle the wood pallets.

 Can I Take Wood Pallets from Behind Stores for Free?